the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The art-deco facade of the National Design Centre" caption="The art-deco facade of the National Design Centre" imgFile="/guides/singapore/national-design-centre-01.jpg"/>

-This art-deco group of building is home to all things design.
+This art-deco group of buildings is home to all things design.
 It houses exhibitions, think tanks, spaces for lectures and performances.

 The buildings were initially constructed as convent schools and a chapel, which now functions as the Centre's lecture theatre.
 Architect Soo K. Chan took the existing structure and modernized it by emphasizing the central courtyard as the main meeting space.
-Cantilevering volumes and rotating walls create interconnected reconfigurable new spaces.
+Cantilevering volumes and rotating walls create interconnected, reconfigurable new spaces.
 It is an attractive building from the outside, with exceptional exhibitions and overall clean, calm feeling on the inside.

 <captioned-image alt="The atrium" caption="The atrium" imgFile="/guides/singapore/national-design-centre-02.jpg"/>